ray-project/ray-llm/README.md

 pip install "aviary @ git+https://github.com/ray-project/ray-llm.git"
 ```

+RayLLM consists of a set of configurations and utilities for deploying LLMs on Ray Serve,
-Aviary consists of a backend and a frontend (Aviary Explorer), both of which come with additional
+in addition to a frontend (Aviary Explorer), both of which come with additional
 dependencies.
 To install the dependencies for the frontend run the following commands:

 ```shell